What’s the Process?

 What can I expect after licensing?

 Development.
-Additional development is often necessary after licensing an invention and may at times involve some participation from the inventor.
+More development is usually necessary after licensing an invention.
 The licensee can be expected to invest resources in further developing the invention, confirming performance, conducting additional studies, altering specification, performing clinical trials, and participating in other critical pre-market activities.
+However, this stage after licensing may also involve some participation from you, the inventor.

 Revenues.
 Revenues realized through successful licensing of inventions are shared among the inventor, University, and department.
 Inventors are awarded a percentage share of revenues, from 25% to 33%, according to Emory's policy depending on total monetary income.
 Income sources include licensing fees, royalties, and equity received from a licensee company or start-up structure.
 Distribution of cumulative net revenue is outlined in Emory University's IP policy.
 The University and its departments reinvest revenue in teaching and research goals.